tdauth/warcraft-iii-wishlist/README.md

 ```
 * war3mapMisc.txt entries like TWN1 cannot use translatable strings.
 * Starfall buff effect cannot be changed ([source](https://www.hiveworkshop.com/threads/starfall-effect-not-changing.332390/)).
+* Fix dependency equivalents using the same object data ID lead to crashes when buildings training them are selected.
+The crash is probably caused by some endless loop.

+## JassHelper

+* JassHelper changes the number of underscores for generated identifiers when saving the map.
+This will lead to bigger diffs in git than necessary and make it harder to see actual changes in the generated map scripts.
+* JassHelper does not remove empty lines between static ifs which are false which makes the generated map script longer than necessary.
+* JassHelper should have an option to not generated JASS comments into the generated map script to keep it smaller.

 ## Sources